abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 author: "Ladislav Prskavec — WebExpo Prague 2026"
 date: "2026-05-27T11:00:00Z"
 lastmod: "2026-05-27T12:00:00Z"
-summary: "A reader-friendly write-up of my WebExpo Prague 2026 talk on building your own Model Context Protocol (MCP) server in Go — what MCP is, why it matters, how to design it well, and the security boundaries you need before letting an AI touch your production systems."
+summary: "A reader-friendly write-up of my WebExpo Prague 2026 talk on building your own Model Context Protocol (MCP) server in Go: what MCP is, why it matters, how to design it well, and the security boundaries you need before letting an AI touch your production systems."
 draft: false
 talk: "/talk/2026-05-27-webexpo/"
 ---